Abba River, Western Australia

 Abba River is a locality in Western Australia's South West region in the local government area of the City of Busselton.
 At the 2021 census, it had a population of 83.
 It was established as a bounded locality in 1987 and named after the nearby river with the same name.
+The river was named in 1834 by Frederick Ludlow.
+The name is Aboriginal in origin and is a greeting word used by the local peoples.